How to Create a Stunning WordPress Gallery (In 3 Steps)

 The first thing you’ll need to set up a WordPress gallery will be to aquire some images.
 For this tutorial, we’re going to use stock pictures of puppies, to liven up the proceedings.

 First, log into your WordPress dashboard and navigate to your Media > Library tab.
 Once you’re there, click on the Add New button at the top of the screen:

 Next, click on the Select Files button, which will open up your local file explorer:

 To speed things up, we recommend that you upload all the images you want to place within your gallery at the same time.
 To that end, we set up a folder called puppies on our own computer:

 When you select multiple pictures to upload at once, WordPress will show you the progress of each one individually:

 Give the platform a few moments to work, until all your uploads are done.
 The time this takes will depend on your internet speed as well as the size and number of the images you’re uploading.

-If you find that the upload process is taking too long, you might want to cancel it and optimize your gallery images before putting them up on your website.
+If you find that the upload process is taking too long, you might want to cancel it and optimize your images in the gallery before putting them up on your website.
 Keep in mind that high-resolution graphics tend to look better, but they will load more slowly.
 In most cases, you should be able to compress them without affecting their quality – a process called ‘image optimization’.

 There are a lot of WordPress plugins you can use to optimize your images automatically, as well as simple browser-based services such as TinyPNG:

 Now that all of your images are ready, either find the page where you want to place the gallery and open it using the WordPress editor or simply create a new page.